How a home organizer helped me fix my cramped Seattle kitchen | Produced by Advertising Publications

 So far, I’ve succeeded in keeping things in their new spaces for three weeks.
 The positive influence reverberates: Because it’s less cluttered, we want to keep it that way.
 I’m enjoying my house more.
 Strategically moving things has given me back about 10 minutes a day, which is a lot when you always feel behind.

-Corwin emphasizes that organizing is different from cleaning and designing.
+Rachel emphasizes that organizing is different from cleaning and designing.
 “There’s a lot of work that goes into staging the highlight reel we see on social media and in lifestyle magazines of organized and designed spaces,” she says.

 Making the room, physically and mentally, inspired me to decorate my kitchen with a “Drink coffee” banner.
 And, best of all, now I’m almost ready to tackle my bedroom closet.